 Quick and tasty pan-seared swordfish salad, full of flavor and one-of-a-kind salad when looking for something different.
 This fish salad is very different, full of flavor and hearty salad.

 A Swordfish Salad to enjoy when you are not afraid of a fish with an acquired taste.
-We’re having swordfish today!
+We have Swordfish today!
 And why you may ask?
-Swordfish is not a fish I enjoy eating very often because it reminds me a lot of fresh tuna.
+Swordfish is not a fish I enjoy eating very often because it reminds me of fresh tuna.

 Let’s learn a bit about this wonderful fish.

-Swordfish has a mildly sweet flavor and a moist, meaty texture with moderately high fat content.
-The flesh can range from white or ivory to pink or orange.
-The color variations do not reflect quality.
-All Swordfish turn beige in color after cooking.
+Swordfish has a mildly sweet flavor and a moist, meaty texture with moderately high-fat content.
+The flesh of the fish can range from white, ivory, pink, or orange, depending on how it is being cooked.
+The color variations do not reflect the quality of the fish.

-FDA Note: Swordfish have high levels of methyl-mercury so the FDA advises that pregnant women, nursing women, women of childbearing age and young children avoid eating swordfish.
+FDA Note: Swordfish have high methyl-mercury levels, so the FDA advises that pregnant women, nursing women, women of childbearing age, and young children avoid eating Swordfish.